rodralez/ai-portfolio/metal_nut/README.md

 The training step is controlled by the Python script `code/python/metal_nut_yolov5_train.py`.
 A cross-validation approach is implemented to train the system.
 Several training and validation datasets are created randomly sampling images from the  `data/metal_nut_org` folder.

-Once the YOLOv5 container is running, the  Python script has to be copied to the Docker container and runned,
+Once the YOLOv5 container is running, the  Python script has to be copied to the Docker container and run:

 ```
 /usr/src/app# cp ../metal_nut/code/python/metal_nut_yolov5_train.py . && python3 metal_nut_yolov5_train.py